 Curly hair is thick in appearance.
 Moreover, curls will typically begin at the scalp and hold this shape all the way down to the tips.
 Curls also have a range of thickness that people can fall into.

 On the flip side, wavy hair is usually wavy near the bottom and flat as you get closer to the scalp.
 Kinky curls are smaller in width and yet are the densest as it pertains to thickness.
-Lastly, kinky curls are curly from the scalp to the ends of the hair and can be layered easily.
+Kinky curls maintain their pattern from scalp to ends; however, layering requires specialized techniques, such as dry cutting, to account for significant shrinkage.

 Care